Can your wife testify against you?

 There are two types of marital privilege.
 First, a spouse cannot be compelled to testify adversely against his or her spouse.
 The privilege is held by the testifying spouse.
 The defendant spouse cannot invoke it.

-They must be married; it applies only to utterances by one spouse to convey a message to the other and it must be confidential.
-Exceptions are when the couple is separated and when one commits an offense against the other.
+In the second type, a defendant can invoke the privilege as to confidential communications with his or her spouse with several conditions.
+The defendant and spouse must be married and the privilege applies only to utterances by one spouse to convey a message to the other confidentially.
+Exceptions occur when the couple is separated or when one commits an offense against the other.

 In quoting the public policy behind this exception from a Tenth Circuit case, the court said,” it would be unconscionable to permit a privilege grounded on promoting communications of trust and love between marriage partners to prevent a properly outraged spouse with knowledge from testifying against the perpetrator of such a crime.”